 - They challenge themselves to new levels of performance.
 New challenges equals growth.
-If leaders are not challenging themselves to do new things or take new risks, then their own performance will be at a certain level, which will reflect back on those who they lead.
+If leaders aren’t challenging themselves to do new things or take new risks, their own performance will be at a certain level, which will reflect back on those who they lead.
 New levels of performance is achieved by doing things never done before.

 - They can extract lessons from the experiences of others.
 Learning often involves tapping into the knowledge, experience, skills and wisdom of those who done or achieved what leaders want to.
 This is about shortening the learning curve.
 Connecting with others who have more experience will accelerate a leader’s development.

 - They predict future trends better and quicker.
 By engaging in continuous learning, leaders are able to identify changes that will happen in their field or industry a lot faster and respond accordingly.
 Great leaders anticipate better than ordinary leaders, hence the importance of staying up to date.